 I discovered this tiny oscilloscope kit the other week.
 It’s a DSO138 by JYE Tech – £30 from Amazon(UK) or less than £20 if you can wait for delivery from China 🙂It took me less than 2 hours to build and worked first time!
 I’ve still got some soldering skills lol.
 It comes in twoContinue reading “Tiny Oscilloscope kit based on STM32F103 ARM microcontroller”

 I recently bought a new turntable, the Audio-Technica AT-LP120XUSB.
-I wanted direct drive, decent quality (to match my ageing & damaged hearing!) and USB built in so I could hook up recording/streaming devices.
-I found an eBay listing for less than RRP and had a 20% off eBay voucher too so it was a no-brainer…Continue reading “Replacing white LED stylus target light on Audio-Technica AT-LP120X”
+I wanted direct drive, decent mid-range quality (didn’t need the absolute highest spec due to my ageing & damaged hearing – I blame the school discos of the 1980s, and Roni Size gigs 😦 ) and USB built-in so I could hook up recording/streaming devices.
+IContinue reading “Replacing white LED stylus target light on Audio-Technica AT-LP120X”

 Creating a temperature monitoring dashboard in Grafana to display temps from sensors all around the house.
 Running on Raspberry Pis and using the venerable DS18B20 one-wire sensor.